‘Firebrand’: What does US Republican rebel Matt Gaetz want?

 So how did Gaetz, a 41-year-old lawmaker with less than seven years’ experience in the House, come to upend the chamber and dethrone its leader?

-A former Florida state representative, Gaetz was elected to Congress in 2016, the same year Donald Trump took office as president.
+A former Florida state representative, Gaetz was elected to Congress in 2016, the same year Donald Trump was voted in as president.
 He soon became well-known for his spirited defence of Trump when controversies arose, as they often did.

 He also embraced isolationist foreign policy and presented himself as unafraid to upset the traditional wing of the Republican Party.